cBioPortal/cbioportal/docs/File-Formats.md

 profile_description: Description of data of mutational signature
 data_filename: data_mutational_signature.txt
 show_profile_in_analysis_tab: true
-generic_entity_meta_properties: name,description
+generic_entity_meta_properties: NAME,DESCRIPTION
 ```

 #### Note on `stable_id`
-For generic assay, meta files values for `stable_id` are not pre-registered in the cBioPortal implementation, but can be freely chosen by the user.
-Requirement is that each generic assay meta file is assigned a unique `stable_id` by the user.
-This requirement is validated by the data validation scripts.
+The `stable_id` for the generic assay datatype is a user defined field.
+The only requirement is that the `stable_id` is unique across all metafiles in the study.

 #### Note on `generic_entity_meta_properties`
-All meta properties must be specified in `generic_entity_meta_properties`.
-Also, all meta properties specified in `generic_entity_meta_properties` are required to be shown in the data file as same name columns.
-These fields are free text (e.g., 'name of genetic entity').
+All meta properties must be specified in the `generic_entity_meta_properties` field.
+Every meta property listed here must appear as a column header in the corresponding data file.

 #### Note on `Generic Assay` genetic_alteration_type and `LIMIT-VALUE` datatype
 All generic assay data is registered to be of the type of `genetic_alteration_type` and data type `LIMIT-VALUE`.
 This alteration and data type is intended to be used for any numerical data set with similar structure (entities measured in samples).
 The `LIMIT-VALUE` is validated to contain any continuous number optionally prefixed with a '>' or '<' threshold symbol (e.g., '>8.00').
 If the value for the generic entity in the respective sample could not (or was not) be measured (or detected), the value should be 'NA'.